 Call the DPW with pickup issues.
 Questions should be sent to the Ipswich Recycling Coordinator at IpswichRecycles@gmail.com or 781-334-5426.
 Many other items not collected curbside may be recycled by bringing them free to the Transfer Station (open Wednesdays and Saturdays from 8 AM to 3:30 PM) or other locations.

 Household Hazardous Waste

-The next Household Hazardous Waste collection is Saturday, September 16, 2017, at the Transfer Station from 9 AM to noon.
+The annual Household Hazardous Waste collection is held in September at the Transfer Station from 9-12.
 Residents can bring accepted household hazardous waste items to the Transfer Station during this annual September collection event.

 Remember -- latex paint is NOT hazardous waste.
 Remove the lid from our paint can, let it dry out, and place the can and lid (separately) in with your trash.